ARCCSS-extremes/climpact2/README.md

      - Running the GUI on MacOS.
 Users may need to install XQuartz, ensure to restart your computer after installing. https://www.xquartz.org/

      - Running the GUI on Linux.
+If an error occurs citing "BWidget" then it is likely that your operating system needs the "BWidget" package installed (this comes pre-installed on some operating systems but not on all).
+This can be done through your operating system's package manager.

+     - Running the GUI on Linux.
 When trying to install packages R fails with "/bin/bash: g++: command not found"
        You need to install g++ onto your operating system via your package manager.
        In most Linux operating systems a command such as "sudo apt-get install g++" at the command line (i.e. not inside R) will suffice.
 Once installed, run ClimPACT2 again.

-     - Running the GUI on Linux.
-If errors occur citing "BWidget" then it is likely that your operating system needs the bwidget package installed (this comes pre-installed on some operating systems but not on all).
-This can be done through your operating system's package manager.

      - If you experience trouble installing R packages in Windows, try to disable your antivirus software temporarily.